Vietnam suspends flights to and from Danang due to virus outbreak | Health

 Vietnam suspends flights to and from Danang due to virus outbreak

-Vietnam has suspended all flights to and from Danang for 15 days after at least 14 cases of the novel coronavirus had been detected in the city, the government said on Tuesday.
+Vietnam has suspended all flights to and from Danang for 15 days after at least 22 cases of the novel coronavirus had been detected in or around the city, the government said on Tuesday.

 The Southeast Asian country is back on high alert after authorities on Saturday confirmed the first community infections since April, and another three cases on Sunday, all in or around Danang.
-A further 11 cases linked to a Danang hospital were reported late on Monday.
+A further 11 cases linked to a Danang hospital were reported late on Monday, and seven in Danang and nearby Quang Nam province on Tuesday.

-All bus and train services to and from Danang have also been suspended from Tuesday, the statement said.
-The city, a tourism hot spot, had reintroduced social distancing measures over the weekend after the government confirmed the first domestically-transmitted cases of coronavirus in more than three months.
-With more than 95 million people, Vietnam is the most populous country in the world to have recorded no COVID-19 fatalities.
-Thanks to strict quarantine measures and an aggressive and widespread testing programme, Vietnam has kept its virus total to 431 cases.
+All bus and train services to and from Danang have also been suspended from Tuesday, a government statement said.
+The city, a tourism hot spot, reintroduced social distancing measures over the weekend after confirmation of a resurgence of domestically-transmitted cases.

-Two of the Danang cases were in a critical condition, Vietnam's health ministry said.
-Vietnam is still closed to foreign tourism, but there had been a surge in domestic travellers looking to take advantage of discounted flights and holiday packages to local resorts.
+With more than 95 million people, Vietnam is the most populous country in the world yet to report a COVID-19 fatality.
+Thanks to strict quarantining and aggressive and widespread testing, Vietnam has kept its infection tally to 438 cases.
+Two of the Danang cases were in a critical condition, the health ministry said.

 - READ MORE ON: